lkilcher/dolfyn/docs/apidoc/dolfyn.shortcuts.rst

 ===========================

 |dlfn| datasets also contain shortcuts to other variables that can be obtained
 from simple operations of its data items.
+Certain shortcuts require variables calculated using the :ref:`DOLfYN API <package>`.

 .. csv-table:: Notes on common properties found in |dlfn| data objects.
                :header-rows: 1